wjd3/librai-server/README.md

-# Chatbot File Processing and Embedding Server
+# Librai Server - Document Processing and Embedding Service

 ## Description

-This project is a Node.js application that accepts EPUB, PDF, or TXT files, processes them into embeddings using the OpenAI API, and uploads them to a Qdrant database.
-The embeddings can then be consumed by a chatbot front-end for enhanced interaction and information retrieval.
+This project is a Node.js application that processes documents into embeddings using the OpenAI API and stores them in a Qdrant vector database.
+It features a modern web interface for file uploads and provides a backend service that can be consumed by chatbot front-ends for enhanced document-based interactions.

 Pairs with [librai-ui](https://github.com/wjd3/librai-ui).

 ## Features

-- Upload files via a RESTful API.
+- Modern, responsive web interface built with Alpine.js and Tailwind CSS
+- Drag-and-drop file upload support
+- Progress tracking for file uploads
+- Optional page range exclusion for PDF and EPUB files
-- Supports PDF, EPUB, and TXT file formats.
+- Supports PDF, EPUB, TXT, and MD file formats
-- Extracts text content from uploaded files.
+- Extracts and processes text content from uploaded files
-- Generates embeddings using OpenAI's API.
+- Generates embeddings using OpenAI's API
-- Stores embeddings in Qdrant for efficient retrieval and consumption by an OpenAI chatbot.
+- Stores embeddings in Qdrant for efficient retrieval
+- RESTful API endpoints for programmatic access

 ## Installation